Brood X misses the High Country, coming years promise larger cicada emergences

 Dr. Clare Scott-Chialvo, professor of entomology and evolutionary biology, and Dr. Pablo Chialvo, lecturer of biology, both at Appalachian State University, said that Brood X, also known as Brood 10 or the Great Eastern Brood, is just one of 15 periodic cicadas in the United States.
 They note that in the mountains of western North Carolina, the region has also seen Brood XIV which last emerged in 2008 and will emerge again in 2025, and Brood IX which last emerged in 2020 and will return in 2037.

 Chialvo-Scott and Chialvo said that one theory of why these cicadas emerge each 17 years is that it “minimizes the probability of encountering predators upon emergence.”
-For example, they noted, “If a predator has a life cycle of one, two, six, nine, or 18 years, the adults will overlap at the right time to each of the cicadas,” however, with a 17-year cycle cicadas will encounter fewer predators whose reproductive cycle syncs up with that of the cicadas.
+For example, they noted, “If a predator has a life cycle of 1, 2, 6, 9, or 18 years, the adults will overlap at the right time to each of the cicadas,” however, with a 17-year cycle cicadas will encounter fewer predators whose reproductive cycle syncs up with that of the cicadas.

 According to Chialvo-Scott and Chialvo, emerging all at once in overwhelming numbers is a strategy known as “predator station,” in which the cicadas maximize how many individuals will survive and reproduce by having a large population.
 Mayflies, they said, engage in similar behavior.